coredns/coredns.io/content/plugins/view.md

   incoming queries to the enclosing server block.

 For expression syntax and examples, see the Expressions and Examples sections.

+## Server Block Ordering

+Server blocks sharing the same zone and port are evaluated **top to bottom**.
+The first block whose view expression matches (or that has no view) handles the query.
+An unfiltered catch-all block declared *before* a filtered block will shadow it, because the catch-all matches every query.

+To get the expected split-DNS behavior, declare all filtered (view) blocks first and the unfiltered catch-all block last.

 ## Examples